This post may contain affiliate links. Thank you for your support.

-These cookies have had multiple rave reviews from all the neighborhood kids. 🙂 Here’s the recipe for absolutely perfect, soft and chewy plant-based chocolate chip cookies.
+These cookies have had multiple rave reviews from all the neighborhood kids. 🙂 Here’s the recipe for absolutely perfect, soft-and-chewy chocolate chip cookies.

 This is the kind of recipe that makes everyone think you’re the best baker they know.
 When you try one of these cookies, you’ll get it.
-I can say without hesitation that these are the best chocolate chip cookies I’ve ever had, store bought or otherwise, including those giant chocolate chip cookies from Starbucks that I always kind of thought were the gold standard.
-I’ve made these quite a bit over the last little while because they’re my kids’ favorite and they make the neighborhood kids eyes just light up.
+I can say without hesitation that these are the best chocolate chip cookies I’ve ever tasted, store bought or otherwise, including those giant chocolate chip cookies from Starbucks that I always kind of thought were the gold standard.
+I’ve made these many, many times over the last few years because they’re my kids’ favorite and they’re always the first thing people go for on a cookie tray.
 They’re that good.
 So I think I’ve really perfected it at this point.
 In the past, I’ve thought I had a perfect recipe, only to find after awhile that something just wasn’t working anymore and it seemed that maybe I’d just had a lucky batch.
-These are consistent though and I’m just so excited to have figured out this recipe.
-So here’s how to make these perfect plant-based chocolate chip cookies!
+These are consistent, though, and I’m just so thrilled to have figured out this recipe.
+So here’s how to make these perfect soft-and-chewy chocolate chip cookies!

-Ingredients Needed for the Plant-Based Chocolate Chip Cookies
+Ingredients Needed for the Soft and Chewy Chocolate Chip Cookies

 You’ll need: